YouTransactor-SAS/mPOS-SDK-Android/README.md

 ### 4. Mobile Device

 The mobile device can be either Android or iOS and typically hosts applications related to payment.
-It links the uCube / uCube Touch to the rest of the system.
+It links the card terminal to the rest of the system.

 The mobile device application consists of 2 modules:
 * Business module